LAW OF DIMINISHING RETURNS

 Marginal Output (kg)

-what is Average Output and Marginal Output in law diminishing return
+what is Average Output and Marginal Output in law diminishing return?

 Importance of the law of diminishing returns

-Changes in scale of production: The law of diminishing returns helps entrepreneurs to change the scale of production through the variation of the quantities of all input can trigger law of diminishing return
+Changes in scale of production: The law of diminishing returns helps entrepreneurs to change the scale of production through the variation of the quantities of all input can trigger the law of diminishing return

-It ensures efficiency: As more and more variable factors are added to a fixed factor, it eventually comes to a profitable level and productivity and efficiency are maintained using labour requires little or no formal education. read more on skilled and unskilled labour here
+It ensures efficiency: As more and more variable factors are added to a fixed factor, it eventually comes to a profitable level and productivity and efficiency are maintained using labour that requires little or no formal education. read more on skilled and unskilled labour here

 They do not use mental effort,

-rather, they make use of physical effort or energy in production, hence their jobs are popularly referred to as brown collar jobs.
+rather, they make use of physical effort or energy in production, hence their jobs are popularly referred to as brown-collar jobs.

 - loans for businesses